anujaagarwal/Tone-Translator-Frontend/README.md

 6. Open your web browser and access the application at `http://localhost:5173/` you will see the tool.

 ## UI Guide
-Here’s a simplified and clear guide for using the UI of your Tone Translator tool:
+Here’s a simplified and clear guide for using the UI of Tone Translator tool:

 ### UI Guide for Tone Translator